tiagodeluna/study-notes/DevOps/devops-edx-course/README.md

 - Infrastructure as Code is in general better than scripted environment builds
 - Hybrid environments where immutability doesn't make sense still need Infrastructure as Code
 - In environments where immutability makes sense Immutable Infrastructure and/or Immutable Delivery is the most consistent way to build a delivery pipeline

+#### Rundeck

+- Rundeck is an open source software that helps you automate routine operational procedures in data center or cloud environments.
+We're talking about things post-deployment, it is in production.
+- Rundeck provides a number of features that will alleviate time-consuming grunt work and make it easy for you to scale up your automation efforts and create self-service for others.
+- Teams can collaborate to share how processes are automated while others are given trust to view operational activity or execute tasks.
+- Rundeck allows you to run tasks on any number of nodes from a web-based or command-line interface.
+- Rundeck also include other features that make it easy to scale up your automation efforts including: access control, workflow building, scheduling, logging, and integration with external sources for node and option data.

+**Rundeck Features:**
+- Web API
+- Distributed command execution
+- Pluggable execution system (SSH by default)
+- Multi-step workflows
+- Job execution with on demand or scheduled runs
+- Graphical web console for command and job execution
+- Role-based access control policy with support for LDAP/ActiveDirectory
+- History and auditing logs
+- Open integration to external host inventory tools
+- Command line interface tools

+**Take a look at [Rundeck.com](http://rundeck.com) to get a tutorial and a quick start.**

 ## Automated Testing